witty-works/browser-extension/README.md

 ## Preparing the project

-Go to project directory `cd diversifier`
+Go to project directory `cd inclusifier`

 Run `yarn install` to install dependencies.